Knight-Wu/credit-card-default-prediction/README.md

 With more time, the following features could be explored or implemented:

 * the constraints mentioned in above Constraints section
-* manually test and evaluate models with hyperparameter optimisation with grid search, random search, or `hyperopt` framework
+* manually test and evaluate models with hyperparameter optimisation with grid search, random search, or `Optuna` framework
+* convert jupyter notebooks into python scripts
 * set up `MLflow` and `Dagshub` for collaborative experiment and model tracking
 * apply GitHub pre-commit hooks and GitHub Actions for automated testing and styling
 * use Explainable AI techniques to understand the model, such as `SHAP` and `LIME` methods
 * compare inference speeds of different models
 * make the model deployable through a `REST API` using `FastAPI` or via a front end interface, such as `Flask` or `Streamlit`.
 * containerise and deploy the model with Docker

-## Model Selection

 ## Set Up